 Room temperature ingredients are crucial in baking.
 There are the occasional exceptions.
 Generally speaking, however, the temperature of your ingredients is what can make or break the outcome of many baked goods.
 Room temperature eggs, especially, play a vital role in all of this.
 And, let’s face it— eggs are one of the most crucial ingredients in baking.
 Especially knowing how to bring eggs to room temperature quickly can save you a ton of time!

 They can require quite a bit of time to come to room temperature (goodness, don’t I know!), especially if you refrigerate your eggs like most of us do in America.
-Thankfully, there are a couple easy ways of How to Bring Eggs to Room Temperature Quickly.
+Thankfully, there are a couple easy ways to Bring Eggs to Room Temperature Quickly.

 So, why room temperature eggs?
 Room temperature eggs mix evenly into batters and doughs, and they can help create a nice crumb texture in cakes and other baked goods that you don’t want to be like a fudge-bellied brownie.
 Here’s the thing: a lot of us don’t have upwards of an hour to bring eggs to room temperature, especially when we don’t have the time and just want to get to baking.
-This takes about .
+This takes about 5 minutes.

 Here are a couple easy methods in which you can quickly bring your eggs quickly to room temperature without headache and wasted time.